What is Team Drives?

 You can move any file you own into a Team Drive, whether it’s from another Drive location or from your computer or mobile device.

-If you’re not the owner of a file in My Drive but have Can edit access, you might be able to move that file into a Team Drive, if:
+If you’re not the owner of a file in My Drive, but you have at least Edit access to the file, you might be able to move that file into a Team Drive, if:

 - Your G Suite admin has enabled this option.